 Markov chain Monte Carlo (MCMC)

 Markov chain Monte Carlo (MCMC) algorithms, also called samplers, are numerical approximation algorithms.
 There are a large number of MCMC algorithms, too many to review here.
-Popular families (which are often non-distinct) include Gibbs sampling, Metropolis-Hastings, Random-Walk Metropolis (RWM), slice sampling, and many others, including hybrid algorithms such as Hamiltonian Monte Carlo, Metropolis-within-Gibbs (Tierney 1994), and algorithms for specific methods, such as Updating Adaptive Metropolis-within-Gibbs for state-space models (SSMs).
-RWM was developed first (Metropolis, Rosenbluth, M.N., and Teller 1953), and Metropolis-Hastings was a generalization of RWM (Hastings 1970).
+Popular families (which are often non-distinct) include Gibbs sampling, Metropolis-Hastings, slice sampling, Hamiltonian Monte Carlo, and many others.
+Though the name is misleading, Metropolis-within-Gibbs (MWG) was developed first (Metropolis, Rosenbluth, and Teller 1953), and Metropolis-Hastings was a generalization of MWG (Hastings 1970).
 All MCMC algorithms are known as special cases of the Metropolis-Hastings algorithm.
 Regardless of the algorithm, the goal in Bayesian inference is to maximize the unnormalized joint posterior distribution and collect samples of the target distributions, which are marginal posterior distributions, later to be used for inference.

-The most generalizable MCMC algorithm is the Metropolis-Hastings (MH) generalization of the RWM algorithm.
-The MH algorithm extended RWM to include asymmetric proposal distributions.
-For years, the main disadvantage of the RWM and MH algorithms was that the proposal variance (see below) had to be tuned manually, and therefore other MCMC algorithms have become popular because they do not need to be tuned.
+The most generalizable MCMC algorithm is the Metropolis-Hastings (MH) generalization of the MWG algorithm.
+The MH algorithm extended MWG to include asymmetric proposal distributions.
+For years, the main disadvantage of the MWG and MH algorithms was that the proposal variance (see below) had to be tuned manually, and therefore other MCMC algorithms have become popular because they do not need to be tuned.

 Usually, there is more than one target distribution, in which case it must be determined whether it is best to sample from target distributions individually, in groups, or all at once.
 Block updating refers to splitting a multivariate vector into groups called blocks, and each block is sampled separately.
 A block may contain one or more parameters.